DannyMyles/CRUD_React/README.md

 This is simple crud app with data on variable, understanding of react think . <br>

 ## Features
+* CRUD -create,
+        - read,
+        - update,
-* CRUD (create, read, update, delete) just on one form.
+        - delete) just on one form.

 ## Used Technology
 [reactJs](https://reactjs.org/)